-On June 30, 2020, the Group entered into an agreement with UPC-ACE Australia, to make available a convertible term loan facility in an aggregate principal amount of US\$275.00 million (\$\Properture{P}\$13,327.88 million) for Project Trace.
-The Group, from time to time until maturity date, has an irrevocable right to convert all or part of the conversion amount into redeemable preference shares at \$1 per redeemable preference share.
-Shares issued shall be valid, fully paid, non-assessable, redeemable preferred shares with no voting rights.
-The redeemable preference shares shall earn a coupon which is fixed, cumulative and compounding annually and are not entitled to any additional dividends.
-The preferred shares are to be redeemed no later than the end of the operations of the relevant projects which is expected in 30 years of drawn down date.
+On March 25, 2020, the Group entered into an agreement with Asian Wind 2, to make available a convertible term loan facility in an aggregate amount not exceeding US\$23.00 million (₱1,114.70 million).
+The Group, from time to time until 25th anniversary of drawdown date, has an irrevocable right to convert all or part of the conversion amount into Class A redeemable preference shares at \$1 per redeemable preference share.
+Shares issued shall be valid, fully paid, non-assessable, Class A redeemable preference shares with no voting rights.
+Class A redeemable preference shares shall earn a coupon which is fixed, cumulative and compounding annually and are not entitled to any additional dividends.
+The preference shares are to be redeemed no later than the end of the operations of the relevant projects which is expected in 25 years of drawn down date.

-In 2021, total amount drawn from the loan amounted to US\$129.72 million (₱6,501.94 million) while total redemptions amounted to US\$16.33 million (₱791.33 million).
+In 2022, redemptions amounted to US\$0.26 million (₱14.51 million), while in 2021, drawdown from the loan amounted to US\$0.80 million (₱40.62 million).